schubergphilis/chef-acme/README.md

 end
 ```

-In case your webserver needs an already existing certificate when installing a new server you will have a bootstrap problem.
-Webserver cannot start without certificate, but the certificate cannot be requested without the running webserver.
-To overcome this a self-signed certificate can be generated with the `acme_selfsigned` resource.
+If your webserver needs an existing certificate already when installing a new server, you will have a bootstrap problem: The web server cannot start without a certificate, but the certificate cannot be requested without the running web server.
+To overcome this, a temporary self-signed certificate can be generated with the `acme_selfsigned` resource, allowing the web server to start.

 ```ruby
 acme_selfsigned 'test.example.com' do